 On-demand long-form streaming

 This scenario represents traditional segmented on-demand streaming where user experience is primarily driven by time-to-first-frame (TTFF), rebuffering avoidance, and steady-state delivered quality.
 The downlink traffic is characterized by relatively long sessions with stable demand, high cacheability, and predictable segment retrieval patterns.
 The uplink is typically limited to player control traffic and QoE/analytics reporting.
-Delivery is commonly based on multi-second segments (optionally with CMAF chunking), and adaptation decisions are made at segment or chunk boundaries.
+Delivery is commonly based on multi-second segments (optionally with CMAF chunking), and adaptation decisions are made at segment boundaries.
 This scenario is a baseline to evaluate whether QUIC-based delivery (e.g., HTTP/3) improves startup robustness, reduces rebuffering under loss, and stabilizes bitrate selection without changing the application semantics or CDN caching model.

 Delivery characteristics